auhgnayuo/dart_diff/README.md

-# diff
+# Diff (Dart)

-A Dart library for calculating and applying diffs (changes) between lists and maps.
-It provides a unified interface to generate minimal change sets (additions, deletions, updates, movements) and apply them to transform collections efficiently.
+A cross-language library for calculating and applying diffs (changes) between collections (lists, maps).
+It provides a unified interface to generate minimal change sets (additions, deletions, updates, movements) and efficiently transform collections.

 ## Features
-- Compute minimal diffs between two lists or maps
+- Compute minimal diffs between two collections (lists, maps)
-- Apply diffs (patch) to lists or maps
+- Apply diffs (patch) to collections
 - Supports additions, deletions, updates, and movements
-- Simple API and extensible design
+- Simple, extensible, and consistent API

 ## Installation
 Add this to your `pubspec.yaml`: